 More Options for Redeeming Alaska Airlines Miles

-You can use Alaska Airlines miles to fly Condor from the US and Canada to Africa, Europe, and the Middle East.
+You can use Alaska Airlines miles to fly Condor from the US to Africa, Europe, and the Middle East.
 Here’s what you can expect to pay for a one-way ticket:

 - Continental US to Europe – Between 25,000 and 40,000 Alaska Airlines miles in coach (based on demand), 55,000 miles in Business Class